dscorbett/duployan-font/docs/width-system.md

 A glyph’s anchor widths (`adx`) are measured from its cursive entry point to each mark anchor point.
-Each glyph has 7 anchor widths.
+Each glyph has 6 anchor widths.
-The font has 8 relevant anchors (mark positioning and cursive), but each base glyph uses the same x coordinate for its above- and below-base anchor points, so the above- and below-base anchors are represented by the same anchor width glyph.
+The font has 8 relevant anchors (mark positioning and cursive).
+Each base glyph uses the same x coordinate for its above- and below-base anchor points, so the above- and below-base anchors are represented by the same anchor width glyph.
+One anchor is reserved for marks that are inherently part of their base characters (like the dot in U+1BC5A DUPLOYAN LETTER OW) where the stenogram is wider than the mark, so it does not need an anchor width to represent it.

 ## Number encoding